Optimizing The Getup - Part 6: Half-Kneeling

-- No matter what surface I’m doing a Getup on, my knee no longer feels like it’s grinding into the floor
+No matter what surface you're doing a Getup on, your knee no longer feels like it’s grinding into the floor

 During your get-down, your transition from half-kneeling back to a three-point stance should come from the hinging of your hip, rather than “leaning backwards” or “reaching for the floor.”

-I personally feel the pivot move sets the stage for a great hip hinge, which is why I prefer to teach and train the Getup with this method.
+The pivot move sets the stage for a great hip hinge, which is why we prefer to teach and train the Getup with this method.

 Your Getup should also look the same on the way down as it did on the way up.
 If you reversed the move entirely, you shouldn’t be able to tell which direction you’re going...